 The facts of sciatica and cycling

 Cycling involves long periods of sitting, and one of the most common symptomatic expressions of affected patients is seated sciatica.
-Being sat on a hard bicycle seat applies pressure to the buttocks, the coccyx and the sciatic nerve, particularly when patients have abnormal positioning of the nerve within their piriformis muscle.
+Being sat on a hard bicycle seat applies pressure around the buttocks, the coccyx and the sciatic nerve, particularly when patients have abnormal positioning of the nerve within their piriformis muscle.
 Staying seated for long periods can leave anyone feeling sore and stiff, but when you combine it with the continuous activity of the legs and the torso position involved in cycling, the pain can become severe.

 Solving bicycling sciatica